andynik/andynik.github.io/cv.md

 ### Mentorship & Leadership

 #### Academic
-- Assisted undergraduate seminars on databases/SQL and guest lectures on AI, ML, NLP, and cloud computing at KNU.
+- Assisted undergraduate seminars on databases/SQL at KNU.
+- Delivered university guest lectures on AI, ML, NLP, and cloud computing.

-#### Outside academia
+#### Teaching, education and outreach
 - Led a team of 40+ volunteer teachers in STEM programs for 8+ years.
 - Conducted Olympiad-style mathematics and programming classes.
 - Presented at conferences on STEM education and AI.